 Benefits Of Spine Surgery

 Relief of chronic pain is the main benefit.
 That is usually the singular goal of these procedures.
 If your pain has become persistent and disabling, it needs to be addressed.
 Otherwise, without surgical intervention, the patient’s quality-of-life may be affected.
 They may be unable to perform the activities that he once enjoyed, or even simple activities such as walking the dog.

 In addition to pain relief, successful back surgery can allow a person to return to activities they have been forced to stop.
 Sleeping, which can become greatly affected by back and neck pain, can be restored.

 Spine surgery can accomplish two things.
 It can decompress a nerve root and/or it can stabilize a painful mobile segment of the spine.
 These procedures are not performed simply because the patient has chronic pain, though it is a major indication.
-The purpose is to correct a physical abnormality in patients who don’t show improvement through various nonsurgical.
+The purpose is to correct a physical abnormality in patients who don’t show improvement through various Minimally invasive.
 Surgery is not an option for patients when an anatomical lesion that’s behind the pain cannot be identified.

 These surgeries are never exploratory.
 They are not done unless the nerve being compressed, the degenerating disc and impacted vertebrae, or the other direct cause of the pain can be identified.

 How Will I Know If I Need Spine Surgery?

 Our spine is made up of 33 vertebrae.
 These surgeries are usually done on the cervical spine, involving vertebrae C1-C7, or the lumbar spine, involving vertebrae L1-L5.
 Least often, they are performed on the thoracic spine, the middle of the back involving vertebrae T1-T12.
 This is simply because the ribs prevent the thoracic spine from moving as much as the cervical or lumbar.